Qezert/ConsoleRPG/README.md

 ## Current features:

 **Currently** the game features:
-- "Click to proceed" combat.
+- Combat with the option to cast Fire Bolt or attack.
 - Multiple enemies.
 - A single zone.
 - A few levels, but no other progression.